 top of page

-St. PAUL'S PRIDE FLAG
+ST. PAUL'S PRIDE FLAG

-In May 2020, we flew our first LGBTQIA+ pride flag outside St. Paul's.
+In May 2021, we flew our first LGBTQIA+ pride flag outside St. Paul's.
 It was the founding year of the Southington PRIDE organization, and we participated in several events over the course of the month.

 At the end of that summer, we had a listening session and discussed whether the flag would remain up, or if we wanted to fly it only during Pride Month going forward.